NapsterInBlue/MoviesMetricsMusings/content/articles/2020-09-09 weak as far as weeks go pt2.md

 <center>{% img {static}/images/yang_gang/4_caucus/game_over.jpg %}</center>
 <br></br>

+And I just... sat, stunned silence coming over me in waves.
+My lungs emptied in sharp, noiseless breaths and it was all I could do to fight the phantom weight in my chest to fill them again.
+I pushed the laptop aside and spilled onto the floor, an instinctual answer to the growing spin in my head.
+Then for good measure, I plead for the empty room to convince me this wasn't happening.

+An eternity later, I reclaimed my phone and tried my luck asking the same of everyone I could think to ask.
+And that's when I learned that Robin was gone.
+Andy and Kristen were gone.
+Troy was gone. *Data* was gone.
+The Political team was gone.
+Policy was gone.
+Comms was gone.
+Almost all of Iowa was gone.
+They cleaned house.

 Three weeks ago, I'd spent a whole meeting laying out the engine we were building to make decisions in Iowa.
-The senior staff took to calling me Oscar so as not to confuse me with the other Nick in the room.
+The senior staff took to calling me Oscar (I don't get it, either) so as not to confuse me with the other Nick in the room.

-Now, five hours after unceremoniously punting me from my login, one of them sends me a form email, sent at 12:14 AM.
+Now, five hours after unceremoniously punting me from my login, one of them sends me a form email, sent at 12:14 AM, telling me that the decision was final, that my health insurance was on its way out, and that I could expect severance pay rolled into my final paycheck-- as if I wouldn't have worked for free if they'd asked me to.

+And that was it.
 I never got a call.
-And that was it.
 Humanity First.

 ## February Sixth